Firm Overview

 Bachelor of Business Administration, 2008

-Jocelyn is licensed to practice in Minnesota and Illinois.
+Jocelyn is licensed to practice in California, Minnesota, and Illinois.

 Insights